wild-lotus/react-async-utils/README.md

 <hr/>

-You can combine using both _auto-trigger effect_ and _trigger function_.
+You can combine using both _auto-trigger_ effect and _triggerTask_ function.

 For example: you auto-trigger fetching a paginated list of people on first render.
-Then you "manually" trigger it again with different args, according to user input, to filter the list or change page.
+Then you "manually" trigger the task again with different args, according to user input, to filter the list or change page.

 ## Rendering Async Data